The Up North Guide: Things to Do in Traverse City in The Summer 2017 Update

 Annual 4th of July Fireworks

 Once threatened by dwindling funds, the 4th of July Fireworks have been saved thanks to some firework-loving-locals!
-Share your appreciation by spreading out a blanket and relaxing under the stars and sparks which start at 10:30 PM and will be shot over West Bay.
-Catch round two on July 11th, same time, same place, for the National Cherry Festival fireworks finale!
+Share your appreciation by spreading out a blanket and relaxing under the stars and sparks which start at dark and will be shot over West Bay.
+Catch round two on July 8th, same time, same place, for the National Cherry Festival fireworks finale!

-While the closest view will be found on the beaches of downtown Traverse City, those who would prefer a quieter (but equally as pretty view) can set up at Hull Park (behind the Traverse Area District Library) or watch atop Wayne Hill.
+While the closest view will be found on the beaches of downtown Traverse City, those who would prefer a quieter (but equally as pretty view) can set up at Hull Park (behind the Traverse Area District Library).

 - A large beach or picnic blanket/chairs for lounging